Morgul/omega-models/Readme.md

     * `start` - (Optional) The starting value for ids.
 Defaults to 1.
 * `fields.Binary()` - A field to store raw binary data.
 * `fields.Boolean()` - A field to store boolean values
-* `fields.Char()` - A field to store a limited number of characters.
-(A maximum limit is not required, but many databases will impose one.)
+* `fields.String()` - A field to store text as a string.
+A maximum limit is not required, but if one is specified, SQL backends will store this in a smaller, more efficient data type.
     * `max_length` - (Optional) The maximum number of chars that can be stored in this field.
-(If not specified, SQL backends should default to the maximum length for a char field.)
+(If not specified, SQL backends should default to a Text field, or whatever the unlimited text storage type is.)
 * `fields.Choice()` - A field that limits possible inputs to a specified list of possible values.
     * `choices` - A list of valid choices.
     * `type` - (Optional) a field type instance, defining the underlying field the choice is stored as.
 Defaults to `Char`.